 AKIKO SASAKI BIO

-Akiko Sasaki has been teaching piano for sixteen years.
+Akiko Sasaki has been teaching piano for eighteen years.
 She began playing piano at the age of five.
 She received her undergraduate degree in classical piano performance from the University of Denver under the instruction of Alice Rybak.
 Her success in Colorado led her to study abroad in London, at the Guildhall School of Music with one of England's foremost pedagogues, Benjamin Kaplan.
 Akiko continued her studies at the Manhattan School of Music where she received her Masters degree in classical piano performance, in the studio of Jeffrey Cohen.
 Since graduating, Akiko continued her studies in New York City with esteemed piano instructors Miyoko Lotto and Jose Ramon-Mendez at the New York University, and Julian Martin at the Juilliard School.

 Students of Akiko have been admitted to the Manhattan School of Music Precollege Division, Mannes School of Music Precollege Division, and LaGuardia High School of performing Arts.
 Akiko is a former faculty member of the Kauffman Center's Lucy Moses School, New York City's public school for musically gifted children.
 In the past, she has also taught at Larchmont Music Academy, Merit Music, Mott Hall Middle School, and Florentine Yamaha School of Music.
 With her experience of working with diverse students of all ages, Akiko has learned to adjust to each students needs and strengths.
 Her lessons are creative and fun, while being focused on ear-development and proper technique.